weichenw/obsidian-hypothesis-plugin/README.md

 - Limit to 1000 highlights on initial sync for performance.
 Subsequent sync for deltas are capped at 200 as pagination of result sets does not work in conjunction with API search_after parameter.
 - Only tested with Obsidian Mac OSX and Windows 10.
-- Have not tested to sync annotations on PDFs.
+- Does not suport annotations on PDFs.

 ## Acknowledgement